BhanuTeella/amesHousePricesPrediction/README.md

 Stack: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, and XGBoost

 Explore the code, contribute to the project, and adapt the model for your real estate prediction tasks.
-Check the documentation for detailed insights and requirements.